microsoft/DeepSpeed/docs/_posts/2020-05-28-fastest-bert-training.md

 ## Performance Results for Fine-Tuning Tasks

-In addition to the performance benefits we show for the pretraining, we have evaluated the performance of our customized kernel for fine-tuning the downstream tasks.
-Tables 2 and 3 show the samples-per-second achieved when running Bing-BERT Squad on NVIDIA V100 using 16 and 32 GB of memory, using Pytorch and DeepSpeed transformer kernels.
+In addition to the performance benefits we show for the pre-training, we have evaluated the performance of our customized kernel for fine-tuning the downstream tasks.
+Tables 2 and 3 show the samples-per-second achieved when running Bing-BERT SQuAD on NVIDIA V100 using 16 and 32 GB of memory, using Pytorch and DeepSpeed transformer kernels.
 For the 16-GB V100, we can achieve up to 1.5x speedup while supporting 2x larger batch size per GPU.
 On the other hand, we can support as large as 32 batch size (2.6x more than Pytorch) using 32GB of memory, while providing 1.3x speedup for the end-to-end fine-tune training.
-Note, that we use the best samples-per-second to compute speedup for the cases that PyTorch runs OOM.
+Note, that we use the best samples-per-second to compute speedup for the cases that PyTorch runs out-of-memory (OOM).

 | Micro batch size | PyTorch | DeepSpeed | Speedup (x) |
 | ---------------- | ------- | --------- | ----------- |